vishwakftw/Community-Pagerank/pipeline/README.md

 ### Our Pipeline
 ----------------

 + First we detect communities in the graph using Louvain's algorithm.
 For this we use the `community_pagerank.py` script.
-This uses [Networkx](https://networkx.github.io), [Community](https://perso.crans.org/aynaud/communities/index.html) primarly.
+This uses [Networkx](https://networkx.github.io), [Community](https://perso.crans.org/aynaud/communities/index.html) primarily.
     + If the communities have been detected using either Louvain's algorithm or any other algorithm for that matter, you can provide the communities in the following format: `<comm_id> [\t person_id]`.
     + You will also need to provide the details of the networks in an adjacency list format as prescribed in the dataset itself.
 + After this, we will obtain the top _K_ users of each "large" community.
 By default, "large" means communities with size greater than or equal to 50 and _K_ is 45.
 This is done using PageRank.